-Musician and composer who plays traditional mediterranean instruments (bouzuki, oud, tzouras), acoustic, classic and electric guitars, piano, percussion, sampler, programming.
+Musician and composer, skilled in the use of many Mediterranean instruments: (bouzuki, oud, tzouras), acoustic, classic and electric guitars, piano, percussion, sampler, programming.

 In April 2016 he released the new CD with Banda Ikona called “Soundcity – Sounds from Border Towns” (Finisterre).
-In this work Saletti started from the recordings that, in the past few years, he had made around the Mediterranean in many border cities: Lampedusa, Istanbul, Tangier, Lisbon, Jaffa, Sarajevo, Ventotene… Sounds, noises, radios, voices, sound spaces, buskers have all inspired his melodies, lyrics and rhythms.
-As always in his compositions he uses Sabir, the language of the sea, together with Turkish, Arabic, French, Spanish, Portuguese, Neapolitan, Swahili, Romanian and Macedonian to describe the richness, the hopes and the pain that inhabits the “streets” of the Mediterranean.
+The CD begins with recordings that Saletti composed around many Mediterranean border cities: Lampedusa, Istanbul, Tangier, Lisbon, Jaffa, Sarajevo, Ventotene… Sounds, noises, radios, voices, sound spaces, buskers have all inspired his melodies, lyrics and rhythms.
+As always, Saletti uses the Sabir in his musical compositions, as it is the language of the sea; together with Turkish, Arabic, French, Spanish, Portuguese, Neapolitan, Swahili, Romanian and Macedonian to describe the richness, the hopes and the pain that inhabits the “streets” of the Mediterranean.

-The Sabir was a lingua franca used by sailors, pirates, fishermen, merchants and ship-owners in Mediterranean ports to communicate with one another: from Genoa to Tangiers, from Salonika to Istanbul, from Marseilles to Algiers, from Valencia to Palermo, until the early decades of the twentieth century this form of sea-faring “Esperanto” developed little by little availing of terms from Spanish, Italian, French and Arabic.
+The Sabir was an “ancient language” used by sailors, pirates, fishermen, merchants and ship-owners in Mediterranean ports to communicate with one another: from Genoa to Tangiers, from Salonika to Istanbul, from Marseilles to Algiers, from Valencia to Palermo, until the early decades of the twentieth century this form of sea-faring “Esperanto” developed, little by little, availing terms for the languages of Spanish, Italian, French and Arabic.

-In May 2012 he released the CD with Piccola Banda Ikona called “Folkpolitik” (Top ten on the World Music Charts Europe).
-The CD contains original compositions together with rearrangements of songs by Mediterranean authors who have spoken in music of the struggle against power, suffering persecution, arrests and violence.
-“Folkpolitik” is a journey back in time to rediscover different types of music that tell stories of the suffering and passion of the Mediterranean people.
+In May 2012 he released an album with Piccola Banda Ikona called “Folkpolitik” (Top ten on the World Music Charts Europe).
+The CD is rich of original compositions and songs rearranged by Mediterranean authors, who speak through their music about the struggle against power, suffering persecution, arrests and violence.
+“Folkpolitik” is a journey back in time to rediscover different types of music that tell the stories of the suffering and passionate people of the Mediterranean.
 From the expulsion of the Sephardic Jews from Spain to the Palestinian Diaspora, from the Sardinian anthem (fruit of the French Revolution against the excessive power of the barons) to the authors of often very sweet music and ballads, subjected to persecution, arrest and violence by the political powers that be.

-In February 2010 Stefano Saletti will release “Oriental Night Fever” his new record carried out with the French-Algerian musician and producer Hector Zazou and the italian singer Barbara Eramo.
-The project is a reinterpretation of some classics of Disco music of the 70s, combining electronic instruments with traditional Mediterranean and Eastern Europe in a truly fascinating mix, able to reinvent and rediscover the strength of Disco music.
-The included songs are: “I Feel Love” by Donna Summer, “Y.M.C.A.”
+In February 2010 Stefano Saletti released “Oriental Night Fever”, his new record composed with the collaboration of French-Algerian musician/producer Hector Zazou and the italian singer Barbara Eramo.
+The project is a reinterpretation of some of the classics 70s’ Disco songs, combining electronic instruments with traditional Mediterranean and Eastern Europe in a truly fascinating mix, able to reinvent and rediscover the strength of Disco music.
+For example, these songs are included in the album: “I Feel Love” by Donna Summer, “Y.M.C.A.”
 Village People, “Night Fever” and “Stayin’ Alive” by the Bee Gees, “You Make Me Feel” by Sylvester, the Trammps “Disco Inferno”, “I Will Survive” by Gloria Gaynor, Blondie “Heart of Glass”, Chic “I Want Your Love”, “Ring My Bell” by Anita Ward.

-The project comes exclusive worldwide on iTunes February 2, 2010 and will be in stores from 14 February 2010.
+The project became exclusive worldwide on iTunes February 2nd 2010, and released in stores in 14th February 2010.

-In Genuary 2008 he released a new cd with Piccola Banda Ikona called “Marea cu sarea” written in Sabir an old language of Mediterranean sea.
+In January 2008 he released another CD with Piccola Banda Ikona called “Marea cu sarea” written in Sabir an old language of Mediterranean sea.

-The band has recently recordered the live CD “A night in Sicily”.
+The band recently recorded the live CD “A night in Sicily”.

-In 2003 he made his first recording as soloist called “Le Vespe”, soundtrack to the play of the same name by Aristophanes.
+In 2003 he made his first recording as soloist called “Le Vespe”, soundtrack to the homonymous film written by Aristophanes.

 In 2005 he composed and recorded “Stari Most” with the Piccola Banda Ikona for the italian label CNI, Compagnia Nuove Indye.

-For the theatre he has worked with: Giancarlo Giannini, Pamela Villoresi, Omero Antonutti, Massimo Popolizio, Manuela Mandracchia, Maurizio Panici, Piero Maccarinelli, Predrag Matvejevic, Marco Delogu, Renato Giordano.
+As for theatre, he works along with: Giancarlo Giannini, Pamela Villoresi, Omero Antonutti, Massimo Popolizio, Manuela Mandracchia, Maurizio Panici, Piero Maccarinelli, Predrag Matvejevic, Marco Delogu, Renato Giordano.

-He also composed a suite in five movements based on “Le bateau Ivre” by Arthur Rimbaud, read by Jean-Louis Trintignant and he worked on the making of “Coppi Arrive”, a ballet represented at “Museum of Contemporary Art of Prato, Florence.
+Saletti composed a suite in five movements based on “Le bateau Ivre” by Arthur Rimbaud, read by Jean-Louis Trintignant, and worked on the making of “Coppi Arrive”, a ballet represented at “Museum of Contemporary Art of Prato, Florence.

-He also wrote music performed with the Tunisian poet Monchef Ghachem.
+He also wrote music and performed on stage with the Tunisian poet Monchef Ghachem.

-He has toured in different countries including Spain, Portugal, France, Hungary, Sweden, Greece, Egypt, Yugoslavia, Bosnia-Erzegovina, Germany.
+He has toured in multiple countries like: Spain, Portugal, France, Hungary, Sweden, Greece, Egypt, Yugoslavia, Bosnia-Erzegovina, Germany.

-He has also studied and researched traditional Italian music and twentieth century avantgarde music.
+Stefano Saletti studied and researched traditional Italian music, and twentieth century avant-garde music.

-Between 1990 and 2001 he directed the magazine of Art, music, sound & words, Sonora, edited by Materiali Sonori, and “Cous Cous”, edited by CNI.
+Between 1990 and 2001 he directed the magazine of Art, music, sound & words called “Sonora”, edited by Materiali Sonori, and “Cous Cous”, edited by CNI.